SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step5-Deploy-Extension-Application/README.md

     In your manifest.json file, the below parameters need to be updated.<br>

-    Generate the GUID from command prompt as shown below.
+    Generate the GUID from command prompt using window PowerShell by invoking the command [guid]:: NewGUID() as shown below.
     ![plot](./images/guid.png)

     Once the GUID is generated, update the manifest.json file with the below parameter before you upload the manifest definition of your extension app to Microsoft Teams.